 - Regular and prompt attendance is necessary for success at school.
-When a student is absent, excused for appointments, or tardy, it is the student's responsibility to make up all work missed. - Parents/guardians are to notify the office by phone or email by 8:55 a.m., if their student will be absent.
+When a student is absent, excused for appointments, or tardy, it is the student's responsibility to make up for all work missed. - Parents/guardians are to notify the office by phone or email by 8:55 a.m., if their student will be absent.
 If an absence is anticipated, please give the teacher and the office notice prior to the absence.
-For absences due to illness, parents may request that assignments be sent home and, when appropriate, assignments or books will be prepared for the child and may be picked up after school. - If parents have not notified the office of a student's absence by 8:50 a.m., parents will be called to verify absences. - If the student has a sibling in school, arrangements may be made for him/her to pick up assignments from the appropriate teacher(s). - If a student is absent fourteen (14) days or more in a grading period, he/she will not receive a report card until all work is satisfactorily completed. - Parents/guardians are asked to send a written explanation in the morning if an early dismissal is necessary, and parents/guardians must come in and sign students out at the
+For absences due to illness, parents may request that assignments be sent home and, when appropriate, assignments or books will be prepared for the child and may be picked up after school. - If parents have not notified the office of a student's absence by 8:50 a.m., parents will be called to verify absences. - If the student has a sibling in school, arrangements may be made for him/her to pick up assignments from the appropriate teacher(s). - If a student is absent fourteen (14) days or more in a grading period, he/she will not receive a report card until all work is satisfactorily completed as determined by the school.
+Unless otherwise determined by the school, a student will not be allowed to take extra time to complete missed assignments. - Parents/guardians are asked to send a written explanation in the morning if an early dismissal is necessary, and parents/guardians must come in and sign students out at the School Office. - If the student returns to school on the same day, the parent/guardian must sign the student back in at the office. - If a student is unable to participate in P.E. class or recess due to injury or illness, a written excuse from a parent or doctor must be presented to the teacher and to the office. - Students who miss 10 or more days of school due to an illness may be asked to provide a note from his/her doctor.

-School Office.

-- If the student returns to school on the same day, the parent/guardian must sign the student back in at the office. - If a student is unable to participate in P.E. class or recess due to injury or illness, a written excuse from a parent or doctor must be presented to the teacher and to the office.